 - d.
 Parent of Spouse - e.
 Grandchild - f.
-Sibling - 5.
-If any employee uses all of his/her accumulated sick leave and must continue to be away from work, he/she may use accumulated annual leave time or request that this time be calculated as leave without pay. - 6.
-In order to return to work after a lengthy (five days or more) illness, surgery, or physical injury, an employee must obtain a release statement from his/her attending physician. - 7.
+Sibling - 11.
+If any employee uses all of his/her accumulated sick leave and must continue to be away from work, he/she may use accumulated annual leave time or request that this time be calculated as leave without pay. - 12.
+In order to return to work after a lengthy (five days or more) illness, surgery, or physical injury, an employee must obtain a release statement from his/her attending physician. - 13.
 Any employee unable to report for work due to an illness must notify the Library at or before the beginning of the work day.
-Failure to do so will be noted in the personnel record of the employee and may result in disciplinary action. - 8.
-Employees who abuse medical leave may be subject to disciplinary action including discharge. - 9.
-Advance request must be made, and approval obtained for medical appointments and surgery on the appropriate forms. - 10.
-Unused medical leave time may be added to service time and credited to the employee at time of retirement. - 11.
-When an employee misses 3 (three) consecutive workdays or a total of 3(three) workdays per payroll period, and claims sick leave, a doctor's note must be submitted along with the leave request. - 12.
-If an employee reports late on three consecutive or separate occasions in one payroll period due to sick leave, a doctor's note should be attached to the third leave request.
+Failure to do so will be noted in the personnel record of the employee and may result in disciplinary action. - 14.
+Employees who abuse medical leave may be subject to disciplinary action including discharge. - 15.
+Advance request must be made, and approval obtained for medical appointments and surgery on the appropriate forms. - 16.
+Unused medical leave time may be added to service time and credited to the employee at time of retirement. - 17.
+When an employee misses 3 (three) consecutive workdays or a total of 3(three) workdays per payroll period, and claims sick leave, a doctor's note must be submitted along with the leave request. - 18.
+If an employee reports late on three consecutive or separate occasions in one payroll period due to sick leave, a doctor's note should be attached to the third leave request. - 19.
+If an employee is scheduled to work a community event such as Comic Con, Community Heroes, or Book Festival, where all staff is required to work, and they are unable to report to work due to an illness, they must notify the Library at or before the beginning of the work day.
+A doctor's note must be submitted along with the leave request for that day.